- What is process design?

 - Those who wish to learn how to plan and control the delivery of the operations process.

-Upon completionof this operations manager training course, you will be able to understand:
+Upon completion of this Operations Management Training, you will be able to understand:

 - Various types of process, and how these ‘building blocks’ of operations are designed.

 - How different ways of arranging physical facilities affect the nature of flow through the operation.

 - How the effectiveness of operations is influenced by the fast-moving development in process technology.

 - The elements of human resource management that are traditionally seen as being directly within the sphere of operations management.

 - How operations organise the delivering of their products and services on an ongoing basis so that customers’ demands are satisfied.